TastyVeggy/rev-thru-rice-backend/README.md

 1. Make a copy of `.exampleenv` and name the copy `.env` and change the necessary settings.
 You should not need to change the `DATABASE_URL`

-2. Set up and run a containerised local deployment consisting of both the backend server and the database
+2. Set up and run a containerised local deployment consisting of both the backend server and the database.
+You should run the following command in the same folder as your .env file

    ```
    docker compose up -d